Orange-OpenSource/hello-world-cf/README.md

 It covers a wide range of usecases in PHP inside Cloud Foundry and intend to show how to be a [12 factors app](https://12factor.net).

-The only interesting part for developers to use this repo as a cheatsheet is to see components inside [cloud-php-samples](cloud-php-samples) which are made independent for this purpose.
+The only interesting part for developers to use this repo as a cheatsheet is to see components inside [cloud-php-samples](cloud-php-samples) which are made independent for this purpose (you can deploy these component without the rest of the app).

 ## How to deploy